The Asymptotic Statistics of Random Covering Surfaces: Introduction

-where $\mu$ is the uniform probability measure, is a basic problem that serves as a precursor to that of the current paper.
-The presence of a relation between the generators of $\Gamma_{g}$ presents a fundamental difficulty that is not present for $\F_{r}$.
-Indeed, $\Hom(\F_{r},S_{n})$ can be identified with $S_{n}^{r}$ and hence techniques for integrating over groups are relevant in a much more direct way than in the present paper.
+over $\Hom(\F_{r},S_{n})$ with respect to the uniform probability measure is a basic problem that serves as a precursor to that of the current paper.
+As mentioned above, many of the considerations used with free groups no longer apply in the present paper.
+Indeed, $\Hom(\F_{r},S_{n})$ can be identified with $S_{n}^{r}$ and hence techniques for integrating over groups are relevant in a much more direct way than in the case of $\Hom\left(\Gamma_{g},S_{N}\right)$.

 Despite being an easier problem, the theory is very rich.
 It was proved by Nica in \cite{nica1994number} that the analog of Theorem \ref{thm:expected-fixed-points-bounded} holds for $\E_{\F_{r},n}[\fix_{\gamma}]$.
 A significantly sharper result was given by Puder and Parzanchevski in \cite{PP15} where they proved that if $\gamma\in\F_{r}$, then as $n\to\infty$